Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 What QoE Means in Finance and Business Valuation

 Quality of earnings differs from reported earnings because it normalizes your financials.
-Normalization is the process of adjusting for anomalies, accounting inconsistencies, and items that don’t reflect ongoing operations.
+Normalization is the process of adjusting for anomalies, accounting inconsistencies, and items that don’t reflect ongoing operations—commonly referred to as normalizing earnings.
+This process is essential for providing a more accurate and sustainable view of a company’s profitability, especially during due diligence.
+While net income is often used to assess profitability, it can be limited as it may not reflect the true cash-generating ability or the quality of earnings, making it important to look beyond net income to assess the reliability and sustainability of reported earnings.
 The result is a clearer picture of what your business actually generates—and what it’s likely to generate in the future.

 For business valuation, this distinction matters.
 Buyers and investors don’t pay multiples on inflated or unreliable earnings.
-They pay for sustainable cash flow, which is exactly what a QoE report quantifies.
+They pay for sustainable earnings and sustainable cash flow, which is exactly what a QoE report quantifies.

 What a Quality of Earnings Report Contains

 A comprehensive quality of earnings report examines several interconnected areas of your business.
+These key components typically include a detailed financial analysis, review of both financial and operational data, and an assessment of company reports, including the company’s financial statements.
 While the specific scope varies based on your company’s complexity, most QoE analyses cover four core components.

 Revenue Quality and Sustainability

 This section looks at whether your revenue streams are recurring, contractual, or one-time.
+Analyzing the company’s revenue is crucial for assessing financial performance, as it reveals how revenue impacts overall business health, profitability, and operational efficiency.
 A business with 80% recurring revenue from long-term contracts presents a very different risk profile than one dependent on project-based work that has to be re-won each quarter.

 The analysis also identifies customer concentration risks.
 If 40% of your revenue comes from a single client, that’s a vulnerability worth understanding—whether you’re selling or not.